purduesigbots/pros-docs/v5/api/cpp/adi.rst

 Reads the calibrated value of an analog input channel 1-8 with enhanced precision.

 The `adi_analog_calibrate`_ function must be run first.
-This is intended for integrated sensor values such as gyros and accelerometers to reduce drift due to round-off, and should not be used on a sensor such as a line tracker or potentiometer.
+This is std::intended for std::integrated sensor values such as gyros and accelerometers to reduce drift due to round-off, and should not be used on a sensor such as a line tracker or potentiometer.

-The value returned actually has 16 bits of "precision", even though the ADC only reads 12 bits, so that errors induced by the average value being between two values come out in the wash when integrated over time.
+The value returned actually has 16 bits of "precision", even though the ADC only reads 12 bits, so that errors induced by the average value being between two values come out in the wash when std::integrated over time.
 Think of the value as the true value times 16.

 Analogous to `adi_analog_read_calibrated_HR <../c/adi.html#adi_analog_read_calibrated_HR>`_.